As of 2026, cash usage has reached record lows—accounting for just 14% of payments—while credit and debit card dominance continues to rise.

 But businesses aren’t only seeing a rise in debit or credit card payments.
 Recently, contactless payments using NFC technology have become increasingly popular.
-In fact, more than 80% of consumers have used NFC contactless payments, and 67% of retailers have provided at least one form of contactless payment in 2021, up from 40% two years prior.
+In fact, by the end of 2026, 81% of all physical payment cards globally are expected to be contactless-enabled (tap-to-pay).

 While NFC payments are undoubtedly the latest evolution in accepting payment methods, many retailers and business owners may be unfamiliar with what exactly NFC transactions are and how they work.
-That’s why we’ve created this guide on what you should know about NFC terminals, including how they work, their advantages, and the top ones on the market.
+That’s why we’ve created this guide on what you should know about NFC terminals, including how they work, their advantages, and the top processors with NFC terminals on the market.

 TL;DR

-• NFC stands for “near field communication”; it’s a type of technology that lets two devices in close proximity to exchange data and communicate with each other.
+- NFC stands for near-field communication; it’s a type of technology that lets two devices in close proximity to each other communicate and exchange data.

-• In order for NFC payments to work, merchants need NFC-enabled point of sales/POS system (with wifi) and the consumer’s smartphone or card.
+- In order for NFC payments to work, merchants need an NFC-enabled point-of-sale (POS) system and the consumer’s smartphone or card.

-• NFC payments are just as secure, if not more so, than paying using an EMV card.
+- NFC payments are just as secure as paying using an EMV card.

-NFC stands for “near field communication”; it’s a type of technology that lets two devices in close proximity to exchange data and communicate with each other.
-For NFC payments, the devices are the NFC point of sales/POS system (which must have wifi) and the consumer’s smartphone or card.
+NFC stands for near-field communication; it’s a type of technology that lets two devices in close proximity to each other communicate and exchange data.
+For NFC payments, the devices are the NFC point-of-sales/POS system (which requires a stable internet connection, such as WiFi, Ethernet, or 4G/LTE/5G cellular) and the consumer’s smartphone or card.

-The process is similar when using a smart card: the customer simply needs to wave or tap their card on the NFC terminal, and the transaction will be completed.
-In some cases, the customer may need to confirm the transaction on the terminal, or enter their PIN code if it’s over a certain amount, but both methods take far less time than traditional payment methods.
+The process is similar when using a smart card: The customer simply needs to wave or tap their card on the NFC terminal, and the transaction will be completed.
+Verification is typically handled on the user’s own device (like FaceID) or via PIN for high-value transactions, eliminating the need for physical signatures.

 It’s common for merchants or retailers to confuse NFC-enabled cards for EMV cards or RFID technology.
 While there is some overlap, it’s good to know the differences between them.